Beyond Templates: Here's A Fresh Approach to Content Briefs Creation

 4th component - Funnel stage

 When building a content brief, know what stage of the funnel your audience is at, whether Top of Funnel (TOFU), Middle of Funnel (MOFU), or Bottom of Funnel (BOFU).
+This is fundamental for any SEO-focused content brief.

 For TOFU, focus on awareness and education.
 The briefs should emphasize broad, informative content that addresses general pain points or industry trends.
 We're not pushing for a sale here – we're establishing authority and building trust.
+Perhaps you'll include external links to reputable sources.

 MOFU briefs get more specific.
 You're dealing with an audience that's aware of their problem and considering solutions.
 The content needs to showcase your unique value proposition.
 Include comparison guides, case studies, or detailed how-to content.
+This is where identifying the right primary keyword becomes even more crucial, and supporting it with strong secondary keywords is also important.

 And BOFU briefs are all about conversion.
 You're targeting people ready to make a decision.
 The content briefs here focus on overcoming final objections, providing detailed product information, and including clear calls-to-action.
 We might specify content like product demos, free trials, or customer testimonials.
+Don't forget to specify the need for internal links to relevant product pages.

 5th component - User intent

 And now, the final component – knowing and targeting your content for the right user intent.
+This will heavily influence how search engines interpret and rank your content.

 This is a critical factor that goes beyond funnel stages, and it’s all about understanding the specific goal a user has when they interact with your content.
 This could be informational (seeking knowledge), navigational (looking for a specific page or site), commercial (researching products), or transactional (ready to buy).
+Analyzing search intent is key here.

 Point is, a successful content brief has user intent in mind, and its structure reflects that.
+It guides the content writer to produce SEO content that resonates.

 Changing your mindset when it comes to content briefs